goshiphq/goship-cms/content/blog/how-to-ship-an-engine-1.md

   in mind when shipping engines, such as prepping and packing for safe shipment.
 postedAt: "1633008331652"
 news: false
-description: Learn how to securely shipping your engine with a freight carrier with proper packaging, documentation, and pricing in this GoShip guide.
+description: Learn how to securely ship auto part such as an engine with a freight carrier with proper packaging, documentation, and pricing in this GoShip guide.
-keywords: how to ship an engine
+keywords: how to ship an engine, auto parts shipping, shipping engines
 altText: how to ship an engine
 image: images/how-to-ship-an-engine.jpg
 ---